 Both my biography and vita are on this web page.
 They give you a pretty good idea of what I've worked on.
 If my books sound interesting, they can be ordered on-line from either Jossey-Bass, Georgetown University Press, MIT Press, and Columbia University Press (or Amazon, where you can find most things these days.)

 Back in 2005, I returned to the issue of environmental policy and management with a co-authored book published by MIT Press on Strategic Planning and Environmental Regulation with my friend Sheldon Kamieniecki, Dean Emeritus of Social Sciences at UC Santa Cruz.
 In 2006, Columbia University Press published my book, entitled Understanding Environmental Policy, which was re-issued as a second edition in 2014.
 In 2011, Columbia University Press published Sustainability Management, a book that represents some of my current thinking on organizational and environmental management.
 In 2015, my Columbia colleagues Bill Eimicke, Alison Miller and I published the book Sustainability Policy: Hastening the Transition to a Cleaner Economy with Jossey-Bass.
 This book focuses on the role of government in facilitating the transition to a renewable economy.
-In the fall of 2017 Columbia University Press published my newest book: The Sustainable City.
+In the fall of 2017 Columbia University Press published The Sustainable City.

 In February 2008, I began to write a blog mainly on environmental issues on the Green Pages of the New York Observer.
 When that ended in 2009, I started to write a weekly blog for the Huffington Post.
 Most recently, I moved my weekly Blog to the Earth Institute’s State of the Planet.
 If interested, you can view my blogs here.